fantasyland/fantasy-land/README.md

     t.cata(f)

-1. `f` must be a function of two arguments which returns a value
+1. `f` must be a binary function

-    1. If `f` is not a function, the behaviour of `cata` is unspecified.
+    1. If `f` is not a binary function or the return value of `f` does not match the return value of `cata`, the behaviour of `cata` is unspecified.
-    2. No parts of `f`'s return value should be checked.

 ## Derivations